mailsac/mailsac-examples/about/terms_of_service.rst

    State of California, Sacramento, and the applicable jurisdictions of the end user (you).
 b.
 This website can never be used to break the law.
 c.
-You will not send unsolicited spam to or from this service and you will comply with CAN-SPAM as well as applicable international, national, and local spam laws in your jurisdiction and the State of California, United States.
+You will not send unsolicited spam to this service and you will comply with CAN-SPAM as well as applicable international, national, and local spam laws in your jurisdiction and the State of California, United States.